 Building muscle can be tricky business, especially when you have a body that’s particularly good at growing fat instead.
 If this is an issue you struggle with, the most important place to start making changes is in your diet.

 While there’s a wide variety of foods to choose from that promote muscle growth, here we want to share with you the best foods for lean muscle growth rather than fat and muscle growth.
-Here are our eight top picks to build muscle while keeping the fat off.
+Here are our eight best foods for building lean muscle while keeping the fat off.